 This approach is championed at UpEffect; we believe founder success lies with equipping them with skills and tools to facilitate natural transactions that take them closer to customers and communities before investors.
 Crowdfunding is a powerful vehicle for this as it allows businesses to raise capital directly from customers, build a community and gain market validation.

 We deliberately choose to move slowly and remain small at UpEffect; this has allowed us to test, iterate, improve and create services that serve our founders on terms that work to their interest.
-Without taking external investment, we’re able to lead by example and demonstrate to our creators that building a profitable business is possible.
+Without taking external investment and prioritising organic growth, we’re able to lead by example and demonstrate to our creators that building a profitable business is possible.
 Yes, this has resulted in a long, slow and patient four-year process but while retaining full autonomy over how we run our operations, we’ve able to adapt to changes in the needs of our creators.
 This position allows us to equip our founders with the right tools, funding and knowledge to solve global poverty, illiteracy, social injustice, climate change and more.

 Together we can carve a new world where businesses work to better society while generating positive financial returns for the economy and all of its stakeholders.
 We can build a world of financial equality and economic prosperity by using business as a force for good.